 -- Alan Watts, The Essential Alan Watts

-Although a couple of folks, perhaps quite aware of the limitations, perhaps even the inadvisability, of placing our collective attention on words and discursive thought didn't participate, the rest of us jumped right in.
+I had just opened the discussion by briefly sharing my take on Lojong slogan two.
+Although a couple of folks in the Circle, perhaps quite aware of the limitations, maybe even the inadvisability, of placing so much of our emotional energy and collective attention on words and discursive thought didn't participate, the rest of us jumped right in.

 In about forty minutes we covered a lot of ground exploring the "groundlessness" of existence.